ebi-uniprot/ProtVista/developerGuide.md

       </div>

       <div style="display: inline-block">
-        Please be aware that directly opening an HTML page in a browser (file:///) might not work in all computers.
+        Please be aware that directly opening a HTML page in a browser (file:///) might not work in all computers.
 It depends on OS and security configuration.
       </div>
   </div>